Bullying, harassment and stress

 Read our bullying advice and your employer's bullying and harassment policy.

 It is so important to keep a diary of each incident.
-See our example bullying diary here.
+You may find our diary template can help with this.

 Accused of bullying

 Being accused of bullying can be as stressful as being bullied.

 If a co-worker speaks to you informally to discuss your behaviour towards them, take time to listen to what they say to you.
 Make every effort to resolve the issue informally at this early stage.

 If your employer informs you that you have been accused of bullying, your employer should treat you, and your accuser, fairly, and offer you both support.

 You may feel very anxious about facing the person, or people, causing you the problem.
 The stress may be enough to make you feel you cannot attend work.